HIPAA Notice of Privacy Practices

 • You have the right to request restrictions on the use or disclosure of your PHI for treatment, payment, or healthcare operations.

-• You may also ask us to limit the disclosure of your PHI to specific individuals, such as family members or friends involved in your care or payment.
+• You may also ask us to limit the disclosure of your PHI to specific individuals, such as family members or friends involved in your care or payment for your care.

-• If you pay in full out-of-pocket for a service or item and request that we not share related PHI with your health plan, we will honor this request unless required by law.
+• If you pay in full, out-of-pocket for a service or item and request that we not share related PHI with your health plan, we will honor this request unless otherwise required by law.

 • You can revoke a restriction at any time, and in some cases, we may also revoke it with prior notification or your consent.